FarzanAhmad3615/ENDTOEND_CREDITriskANALYSIS_pythonsqlpowerbi/README.md

 # **End-to-End Credit Risk Intelligence & Predictive Analytics Pipeline**
+Leveraging XGBoost & SHAP for Interpretable Financial Forecasting

+📌 Executive Summary Financial institutions lose billions annually to loan defaults.
+This project implements a robust machine learning pipeline to predict default probability at the point of application.
+By combining XGBoost's predictive power with SHAP's interpretability, this system provides both high accuracy and the "Reason Codes" required for regulatory compliance in banking.

+🧠 The Problem Statement The objective is to minimize Credit Risk by identifying high-risk applicants while reducing False Negatives (missed defaults), which are the most costly errors for a lender.

+⚙️ Engineering Pipeline The project follows a modular Machine Learning Lifecycle (MLLC):

+Data Synthesis & Strategy Since real-world financial data is often proprietary, I engineered a synthetic dataset of 40,000 records reflecting realistic banking distributions: Target: default (1 = Default, 0 = Non-Default).
+Logic: Ground truth is influenced by non-linear interactions between Debt-to-Income (DTI) and Credit Scores.

+Feature Engineering Beyond raw data, I engineered features to capture "Ability to Pay": Loan-to-Income (LTI) Ratio: A critical metric for assessing debt burden.
+Numerical Stability: Applied outlier clipping to Income features to ensure gradient descent stability in XGBoost.

+Modeling & Interpretability Algorithm: XGBoost (Extreme Gradient Boosting) was chosen for its ability to handle tabular data and capture non-linear relationships.
+Explainability (XAI): Integrated SHAP (SHapley Additive exPlanations) to break down individual predictions—turning a "black box" model into a "glass box" model.

+📊 Performance & Insights _Key Risk Drivers (SHAP Analysis)

+Debt-to-Income (DTI): The most significant predictor; values > 0.4 show exponential risk increase.

+Credit Score: Strong inverse correlation with default probability.

-**Prepared by:** Farzan Ahmad
+LTI Ratio: Engineered feature proved to be a top 3 predictor **Prepared by:** Farzan Ahmad

 **Objective:** To demonstrate a full-cycle data analytics solution that predicts loan defaults and quantifies financial risk using Machine Learning, SQL, and Power BI.